annaescalada/ruquapp/readme.md

 redirects to / if not logged in renders lost or found buttons

-GET /pet/add/lost:
+GET /pet/add/:status

-redirects to / if not logged in renders lost pet form (with flash msg if form is incorrect)
+redirects to / if not logged in renders add pet form (with flash msg if form is incorrect)

-POST /pet/add/lost:
+POST /pet/add

 redirects to / if not logged in